 Our Board of Directors has undertaken a review of the independence of each director and considered whether each director has a relationship with us that would interfere with his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-As a result of this review, our Board of Directors determined that Ms. Davidson, Mr. Doak, Ms. Ferracone, Mr. Johnson, Mr. Levitan, Mr. Lindsley, Mr. Rubin and Dr. Low, representing eight of our nine directors, are "independent directors" as defined under the applicable rules and regulations of the SEC and the listing requirements and rules of the NASDAQ Stock Market.
+As a result of this review, our Board of Directors determined that Ms. Davidson, Mr. Doak, Mr. Johnson, Mr. Levitan, Dr. Low, Mr. Rubin, and Dr. Satchu, representing seven of our eight directors, are "independent directors" as defined under the applicable rules of the SEC and the listing requirements and rules of the NASDAQ Stock Market.
 Our Board of Directors did not conclude that Mr. Rawlings was independent because he is our Chief Executive Officer.
-Mr. Rubin was an executive officer of ours more than seven years ago, and he is a current consultant to us, but our Board of Directors determined that these relationships do not affect Mr. Rubin's independence.
-In making these determinations, our Board of Directors reviewed and discussed information provided by the directors and us regarding each director's business and personal activities and relationships as they may relate to us and our management, including the beneficial ownership of our capital stock by each director and other transactions involving them.
+Mr. Rubin was an executive officer of ours eight years ago.
+He also formerly provided certain consulting services to us and our Board of Directors determined that these services no longer affect Mr. Rubin's independence.
+In making these determinations, our Board of Directors reviewed and discussed information provided by the directors and the Company regarding each director's business and personal activities and relationships as they may relate to us and our management, including the beneficial ownership of our capital stock by each director and other transactions involving them.